The Risks of Ignoring Dead Trees: A Guide to Tree Felling

 FAQs

-How do I know when a tree has died?
+What can I do to tell when a tree has died?

-What are the symptoms of a dying tree?
+What are the symptoms of a tree that is diseased?

-Common signs of disease in trees include yellowing leaves, wilted branches, and mushrooms growing at the bottom of the tree.
+Common signs of illness in trees are the appearance of yellowing leaves, wilted branches, and mushrooms growing at the bottom of the tree.

 Is it safe to remove the tree by yourself?